Kostecki/MEGAPi/README.md

 The important thing here is the `USB_ID` and `SG_DEVICE`.

-Getting `autoconnect` to autostart and bring up the ppp0 interface on boot seems a bit wonkey.
-It seems like it requires stopping and starting the service after boot.
-It's gross, but it works:
+Getting the `autoconnect`-service to autostart and bring up the ppp0 interface on boot seems a bit wonkey.
+Start it using `rc.local`

 ```
 sudo nano /etc/rc.local
 ```

 ```
-#Hack to fix autoconnect auto-start on boot
+#Start autoconnect service on boot
-service autoconnect stop
 service autoconnect start
 ```